See above for the full weekend’s itinerary!

 Please fill out our hold harmless agreement right here.
 We will need a signed form from you by April 1st in order to participate.

 If you are looking to learn a new craft skill at camp, we want to make sure you are prepared before your arrival!
-Some of the classes have a small supplies fee and others require you bring something with you so be sure to read through this so you know how to be prepared.
+Please note that some of the craft classes have additional supplies fees; this information has now been added to the class descriptions, and you can pre-purchase these supplies at the links below:

 What to Pack

-- Bedding (twin beds): sheets, blankets, sleeping bag
+- Bedding (twin beds): sheets, blankets, sleeping bag, and pillow

 - Headlamp and/or flashlight